Haworthiopsis fasciata aka Lizard Tail

 Common names

-How to care for Lizard Tail
+How difficult is it to take care of Lizard Tail

 Even if you don't have a green thumb, you can successfully care for Lizard Tail due to its easy-going nature.